Platoniq/decidim-module-time_tracker/README.md

-A tool for Decidim that allows to track Time dedicated by volunteers doing any arbitrary task.
+A tool for Decidim that allows to track time dedicated by volunteers doing any arbitrary task.

 ## Usage